 Bare root season continues through February.
 The selection of bare root fruit trees and roses is still good.
-The recent rain has made the ground moist for digging and the weather has turned cool again to keep the trees dormant, so it is an excellent time to plant bare root fruit trees.
+The ground is still moist and the nights are staying cold so the trees are still dormant, so it is an excellent time to plant bare root fruit trees.
 At the end of the month we pot up what has not been sold bare root and then the price goes up.
 Take advantage of bare root prices and selection and get your fruit trees in now.

 Final Dormant Spraying is Due This Month

 The third and final dormant spraying to prevent leaf curl is due this month.
 Don’t delay.
 The final spray should be done before you see color in the flower buds.
-Usually Valentine’s Day is a good date to use but watch your trees.
-If buds are swelling before that, get the spray done.
+I recommend doing it as soon as possible.
+We have a couple of warm days coming next week and you want to get the final spray on before you see color of flower buds.
 Use copper and horticultural oil together in your sprayer.
+Use 1 ounce of liquicop and 2.5 ounces of horticultural oil together in 1 gallon of water.
 I spray all the deciduous trees in the orchard.
 It prevents leaf curl and also helps to prevent fireblight on pears and apples, although not completely, and greatly reduces the aphid and insect problems on all the trees.
 The third and final spraying is the most important one.
 You should have done two applications already and the final one should be done before flowers come out.
-We will be spraying the nursery orchard for the final time next week.
-We got behind on the first two so the second was applied last week and ideally we want at least two weeks between spray applications.
-So if you are behind on getting it done, get the second done now, so you can get the third on before the trees start to bloom.
+I will be spraying the nursery orchard for the final time early next week to make sure I get it done before flowers start to show up.
+Apricots usually bloom early and I want to get them before they bloom.
+We got behind on the first two, because of the rain in December so one was done the first week of January then the second two weeks later and now the third.
+So if you are behind on getting it done, get the second done now, so you maybe can get the third on before the trees start to bloom.
 We have a period of dry right now so take advantage and get it done.
 Don’t put this off till it is too late.

 Also when you are spraying the dormant spray on your fruit trees, do your roses too.
 Stop the rose diseases before they start.

 It will be time to start fertilizing towards the end of the month or early next month.
 When the plants come out of dormancy, it is time to start fertilizing.
 Evergreen plants can be fertilized as soon as the threat of hard freezes is past.
-So later this month.
+So later this month or mid March depending on where you live.
 Use a balanced fertilizer on most plants.
 Use citrus fertilizer on your citrus.
 Use rhododendron azalea camellia fertilizer on azaleas and camellias after they are done blooming.
 Fertilize three times after bloom each thirty days apart and then no more for the year.
 Gardenias benefit from monthly fertilizing during the growing season.
 Use a rose food on roses or a balanced fertilizer on them and do them monthly during the growing and blooming season for consistent blooms.
 We have a good selection of fertilizers.
 Much of it organic fertilizers.
 Which I prefer to use.